longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 QQ        33616 longkai   36u  IPv4 0xaa385839490683b7      0t0  TCP 127.0.0.1:4301 (LISTEN)
 ```

-## Security Considerations
+## Security
-We are just landing the surface.
+We just landed the surface.
 For a product like this, there must be many security considerations in their design.
 Since I am not good at security, I can only do some small hacks.

 It turns out **any client can issue the identity requests**.
 Note `4300` also appeared in the `LISTEN` port list.